 Prevagen Research

 At Prevagen.com/Research several clinical studies are listed as evidence.
-Here is a summary of those studies along with my opinions:
+Here is a summary of those studies, along with my opinions:

-Madison Memory Study
+Prevagen Madison Memory Study

 Study Summary

-- Subjects: 218 people age 40-91 years of age.
+- Subjects: 218 people aged 40-91 years of age.
+Two hundred and eleven people completed the study.

-Study Results
+Madison Memory Study Results

 In other words, apoaequorin (Prevagen) only seemed to work in people who were basically normal.

-Problems With The Study
+Problems With The Madison Memory Study

 Here is a breakdown of the other studies listed for this supplement: